 And it’s the season for baking and gathering with friends and family during all the holidays.
 With all the things I mentioned, who had time to cook?
 And who wants to be stuck in the kitchen?
 NOT ME!

 That’s why this pumpkin cheesecake dip is the perfect fall appetizer or dessert!
-Serve it with my Pumpkin Skillet Dip, Pumpkin Pull Apart Bread, Chocolate Pumpkin Wontons, and wash it down with Pumpkin Apple Punch.
+Serve it with my Pumpkin Skillet Dip, Pumpkin Pull Apart Bread, Pumpkin Cheese Ball, and wash it down with Pumpkin Apple Punch.

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Read my disclosure policy here.